-Paul W. Flint, MD received his medical degree from Baylor College of Medicine and completed his post-doctoral training at the University of Washington.
-He joined the faculty at Johns Hopkins in 1991, where he has served as Residency Training Program Director, co-Director of the Minimally Invasive Surgical Training Center, Director of the Laryngeal and Voice Disorders Center and Director of the Division of Speech-Language Pathology.
+Paul W. Flint, MD received his medical degree from Baylor College of Medicine and completed his residency training at the University of Washington.
+He joined the faculty at Johns Hopkins in 1991, where he has served as Residency Training Program Director.

-Dr. Flint received The Richard S. Ross Clinician Scientist Award at Johns Hopkins in 1992; and, in 2005 he was installed as the first Charles W. Cummings Professor.
-Dr. Flint was appointed Professor and Chair, Otolaryngology / Head & Neck Surgery at OHSU in 2009.
-He is a founding member of the Society for Airway Management, and an active member in the Triological Society and the American Academy of Otolaryngology.
-He is the Senior Editor of the fifth edition of Otolaryngology-Head and Neck Surgery, considered to be the definitive textbook for the specialty.
+In 2009, Dr. Flint was appointed Professor and Chair, Otolaryngology –Head &Neck Surgery at Oregon Health &Science University.
+He is a founding member of the Society for Airway Management, and an active member of The Triological Society, The American Laryngological Society, The American Academy of Otolaryngology, and The American College of Surgeons.
+He is the Senior Editor of the sixth edition of Cummings –Otolaryngology-Head and Neck Surgery, considered to be the definitive textbook for the specialty.